penumbra-zone/penumbra/spec/crypto/fmd/sender-receiver.md

 ## Receiver FMD

-The paper's original definition of fuzzy message detection is as a tuple of algorithms `(KeyGen, Flag, Extract, Test)`.
-The receiver uses `KeyGen` to generate a *root key* and a *flag key*[^1].
-A sender uses the receiver's flag key as input to `Flag` to produce a *flag ciphertext*.
+The paper's original definition of fuzzy message detection is as a tuple of algorithms `(KeyGen, CreateClue, Extract, Examine)`.[^1]  The receiver uses `KeyGen` to generate a *root key* and a *clue key*.
+A sender uses the receiver's clue key as input to `CreateClue` to produce a *clue*.
 The `Extract` algorithm takes the root key and a false positive rate $p$ (chosen from some set of supported rates), and produces a *detection key*.
-This detection key can be applied to a flag ciphertext using `Test` to produce a detection result.
+The `Examine` algorithm uses a detection key to examine a clue and produce a detection result.

 This scheme should satisfy certain properties, formalizations of which can be found in the paper:

 ###### Correctness.

-Valid matches must always be detected by `Test`; i.e., there are no false negatives.
+Valid matches must always be detected by `Examine`; i.e., there are no false negatives.

 ###### Fuzziness.

 Invalid matches should produce false positives with probability approximately
-$p$, as long as the flag ciphertexts and detection keys were honestly generated.
+$p$, as long as the clues and detection keys were honestly generated.

 ###### Detection Ambiguity.

-An adversarial detector must be unable to distinguish between a true positive and a false positive, as long as the flag ciphertexts and detection keys were honestly generated.
+An adversarial detector must be unable to distinguish between a true positive and a false positive, as long as the clues and detection keys were honestly generated.

 In this original definition, the receiver has control over how much detection